Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Our Cricket Statz system will do a complete database backup twice weekly.
 This is aimed at providing restore points for all databases in the event of a system failure.
 In simple terms, if the Cricket Statz system fails then we will restore match data but may lose any matches entered up until the last backup point (a maximum of 4 days).

 Note that this does not protect against your users deleting your matches.
 Match deletion within the system cannot be automatically restored.
 If you or your users delete a match then you will need to re-enter it if you wish to have it restored.
-Consequently, we encourage users to keep records of their matches and to do an export of their complete player summary report to retain player stat records.
+Consequently, we encourage users to keep external records of their matches and to do a regular backup of the online database - see Q6 for further details.

 Q10.
 Subscription plans are based on the maximum matches played over 12 months.
 How is this calculated?